Duet3D/wiki-content/User_manual/Machine_configuration/RobotViewer_DWC_plugin.md

 # local installation
-RobotViewer can be installed like every 3rd party plugin by uploading the zip file with DWC.
-It can be installed as an isolated application also which can run locally.
-Load and Save robot.g will not work.
+RobotViewer can be installed as an isolated local application.
+Load and Save robot.g will not work (I try to reroute 0:/sys to local file system, but without success until now).

 * install npm
 * npm init vue@2